 Never, ever reheat meat or rice, as you’ll be inviting food poisoning, which can make you seriously ill if you’re stuck outdoors with no access to proper shelter or medical care.

 Food rich in carbohydrates will give you a boost throughout the day even on little sleep, so stock up on cereal and chocolate bars to keep your sugar levels up.
 Fibre-rich foods will help stabilise your energy levels and the complex carbohydrates found in starchy foods will keep you going for longer.

-All the recipes and snack ideas – unless otherwise stated – serve four or more hungry campers, so you can prepare them for the whole family or a group of friends.
+All there recipes and snack ideas here – unless otherwise stated – serve four or more hungry campers, so you can prepare them for the whole family or a group of friends.